Vyathan/CPGM132SemesterProject/README.md

 Services will be rather straightforward as well.

 On the Contact page I think I'd like to record a video to play and introduce myself to prospective clients giving the site a bit more personal feel.

+If I add the fifth page it will be a portfolio page and show off some past work.
+The problem with this is I would need to update it frequently and I don't like that idea for SEO reasons.

 I'm going to use AWS S3 to stand up this new website.